mhewedy/go-redisq/README.md

 # go-redisq

-A Very simple Redis queuing library for Golang backed by blocking list in Redis.
+A Very minimal Redis queuing library for Golang backed by blocking list in Redis.

 ## Usage :
 1. Declare queue: